Danladi/BBQCon/index.md

 Speak to Don Lor if you'd like to do a talk and he will make sure you get the time to do so.

 ## Camping
 Camping is included in the ticket price, at the same location.
 There's toilets and a water supply onsite and you can have a shower for an extra £2 on the day.
 We'll also have a marquee as a communal space with music hopefully and for if the weather goes bad.
-Wouldn't recommend sleepig in it though!
+Wouldn't recommend sleeping in it though!

 Everything else you will need to bring yourself.
 At a minimum I'd recommend bringing: